Relationship Needs: Polyamory & Casual Sex

 Consistent Sex

-Individuals who attempt to practice polyamory for Consistent sex must examine the data – statistically, committed monogamous relationships are more sexually active.
-Choosing a single relationship and advising others to do the same also increases the group’s probability of consistent intimacy.
-This highlights an ethical problem with polyamory and widespread casual sex (at least in societies where prostitution is illegal) – it reduces the group’s overall frequency of intercourse and produces instability by unique mechanisms.
-It increases intercourse for hierarchically dominant men while reducing their emotional and relational quality.
-It likewise decreases subdominant male success rates and increases sadistic, violent responses towards women.
-It even encourages female sociopathy, whereby women become accustomed to deceptive behaviors which are unnecessary in a committed relationship.
+An ethical problem with polyamory and widespread casual sex (in societies where prostitution is illegal) – it reduces the group’s overall frequency of intercourse and produces instability.
+Here’s how.
+It firstly increases intercourse for hierarchically dominant men, reducing their emotional and relational quality with an excess of available partners.
+It secondarily decreases subdominant male success rates which increases sadistic, violent responses towards women as female high standards for male partners famously outweighs male partners higher responsiveness towards women.
+Technology is partly to blame, as some studies indicate women swipe right on less than 10% of male profiles while most men swipe right on 90% of female profiles.
+This scenario encourages female sociopathy, with women becoming accustomed to deceptive behaviors which are unnecessary in a committed relationship.

 Significance and Hierarchy